wpendl99/.github/profile/simon/simon-service/simon-service.md

   ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs a port to assign the service to.
 Each of the Simon projects will use port 3000.
 When you use this script to deploy your start up project use port 4000 so that it does not conflict with the port used for the Simon project.

 - Update your `start up` repository README.md to record and reflect on what you learned.
-- When you have completed your version.
-Do a final push of your code and deploy to your production environment using the `deployService.sh` script.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.

 ## Grading Rubric

-- 20% - Project hosted from your production environment
+- 50% - Simon Service to your production environment
-- 30% - Working service endpoints
-- 30% - Application using service endpoints
-- 10% - At least four Git commits for the project (Initial, milestone, ..., milestone, final)
-- 10% - Notes in your start up repository README.md about what you have learned
+- 50% - Notes in your `start up` repository README.md about what you have learned